LoginRadius/engineering-portal/content/guest-post/securing-php-api-with-jwt/index.md

 // extract credentials from the request if ($hasValidCredentials) {
 ```

 Any further coding will be wrapped in this block itself.
 The value of the `hasValidCredentials` variable governs all code related to the production and validation of the required JWT.
 If its value is true, the JWT shall be created; otherwise, an error will be shown.

 ### Creating JWT

 Let's start creating the JWT.
-To begin, you need to generate some more variables to aid in this process.
+First, you need to generate some more variables to aid in this process.
 As you saw in the payload section, you must create:

 - a variable that will hold the secret key, which may be retrieved from the environment files;
 - another variable to hold information about when the JWT was created;
 - a variable that will hold the JWT's expiration date and time;
 - a username field to identify the client making the authorization request; and,